 Eva is a Member of the ICC Court of Arbitration and a Court member at the PCA.
 She is a member of the ICSID Panel of Arbitrators and has advised Eastern European governments on their foreign investment policies, as well as provided expert opinions in BIT cases to foreign investors.
 She also sits as an arbitrator on an ICSID annulment committee.

 Eva has particular expertise in CIS disputes.
-In addition to Italian, French, German and Spanish, Eva also speaks Latvian and Russian, allowing her to take an active role in complex arbitrations involving international companies and governments from Eastern Europe, including Russia.
-She is on the recommended list of arbitrators of the Russian Arbitration Center (RAC) and a council member of the Georgian International Arbitration Center (GIAC).
-She has chaired CIS arbitrations involving amounts in dispute of up to US$350 million and has acted as lead counsel in shareholders’ disputes in Eastern Europe.
+In addition to Italian, French, Spanish and German, Eva also speaks Latvian and Russian, allowing her to take an active role in complex arbitrations involving international companies and governments from Eastern Europe, including Russia.
+She is on the recommended list of arbitrators of the Russian Arbitration Center (RAC) and a former council member of the Georgian International Arbitration Center (GIAC).
+She has chaired very large CIS arbitrations and acted as lead counsel in shareholders’ disputes in Eastern Europe.

 Eva holds an LLM from Harvard Law School (Fulbright scholar) and is admitted to the New York bar.
 She speaks and publishes regularly on international arbitration topics, has acted as a representative of ICC YAF (Europe) and Young ICCA (Europe), taught courses on dispute settlement and worked as a mediator in Boston courts within the framework of the Harvard Mediation Program.

 The Scope of ICSID Review, Remarks on Selected Problematic Issues of ICSID Decisions